David-Else/developer-workstation-setup-script-debian/README.md

 To perform general tweaks, follow these steps:

-- Set Signal Desktop Flatpak to Wayland do allow drag and drop to work, you still need to set allowed directories in Flatseal:
+- (In the future when it works properly) set Signal Desktop Flatpak to Wayland do allow drag and drop to work, you still need to set allowed directories in Flatseal:

 ```sh
 flatpak override --user --env=SIGNAL_USE_WAYLAND=1 org.signal.Signal